pandastrike/ark/README.md

 ## Usage

 1. Create an `ark` directory in your source tree.
 Put stuff in that directory that you want to ship to the browser.
+In Ark parlance, that stuff is called "the ark."

-2. Give it a `package.json` file to set the entry point for your ark (using the `main` property).
+2. Add in a `package.json` file to set the entry point for your ark (using the `main` property).

-3. Create a `manifest.cson` file with the list of files and emulated Node APIs you want to bundle.
+3. Create a `manifest.cson` file with the list of files and emulated Node APIs you want to bundled in your ark.

 4. Package up your ark: